zlatozar/coding-sessions/books-code/etudes/EasyDoesIt/src/main/java/EasyDoesIt/Easy/SyntacticAnalizer/EBNF.md

 ### KEYWORDS

 ```
-ARRAY, BEGIN, BY, CALL, CASE, DECLARE, ELSE, END, EXIT, FI, FIELD, FOR, FUNCTION, IF, IS, OF,
+ARRAY, BEGIN, BY, CALL, CASE, DECLARE, ELSE, END, EXIT, FI, FIELD, FOR, FUNCTION, IF, IS, NAME, OF,
 OTHERWISE, PROCEDURE, PROGRAM, REPEAT, REPENT, RETURN, SELECT, SET, STRUCTURE, THEN, TO, TYPE,
 WHILE
 ```